13 Questions To Ask Before Buying Church Management Software

 1. What are my most critical administrative needs?

-I know we just talked about relationships, but at the end of the day, if the best ChMS covers all your relationship needs but doesn’t address administrative burdens, it’s not very useful.
-It’s essential that you pick software that will have the necessary tools to effectively manage your church.
+Even if the best ChMS covers all your relationship needs but doesn’t address administrative burdens, it’s not very useful.
+It’s essential you pick software that will have the tools to effectively manage your church.
 Some areas you might consider are:

 - General ledger